Where We Work

 Home to more than 31 million people, Afghanistan remains the least developed country in Asia and one of the poorest globally.
-Devastated by long-term conflict and occupation, Afghanistan is plagued by symptoms of severe poverty and war, with high maternal mortality, lack of infrastructure for fresh drinking waster, unstable and corrupted governance systems and widespread human rights abuses.
+Devastated by long-term conflict and occupation, Afghanistan is plagued by symptoms of severe poverty and war, with high maternal mortality, lack of infrastructure for fresh drinking water, unstable and corrupted governance systems and widespread human rights abuses.
 Unfortunately, Afghanistan remains one of the world’s most dangerous places to be a woman or child.

-Hagar’s work in Afghanistan launched in 2008 in response to the significant violence and human rights violations against women and children.
+Hagar’s work in Afghanistan was launched in 2008 in response to the significant violence and human rights violations against women and children.
 Hagar has become an effective humanitarian leader in case management and systemic change within Afghanistan.
 Through Hagar’s Transitional Care model, there is no set time limit for recovery and reintegration.
-To ensure success, Hagar has established formal and informal partnerships, to expand its referral network and to encourage the support of the local community.
-Hagar continues to build integrated programs that provide a holistic approach to facilitate healing and restoration, access to justice, economic empowerment and independence for survivors of human rights’ abuse.
+To ensure success, Hagar has established formal and informal partnerships to expand its referral network and to encourage the support of the local community.
+Hagar continues to build integrated programs that provide a holistic approach to facilitate healing and restoration, access to justice, economic empowerment and independence for survivors of human rights abuse.